Frequently asked questions (FAQs)

 The charger is accessed via the Visitor Information Centre and is available Monday to Friday 9 am to 4 pm and Saturday to Sunday 9am – 1 pm.

-In most parts the trail itself it is 3 metres wide and narrows to 2.5 metres in some areas such as bridge crossings.
+On the Tweed section, in most parts the trail itself it is 3 metres wide and narrows to 2.5 metres in some areas such as bridge crossings.

-Be aware that users may have different seeing and hearing abilities and some may not be able to spot you or act quickly to your approach, including children – so please slow down when passing others.
+Please be aware that users may have different seeing and hearing abilities and some may not be able to spot you or act quickly to your approach, including children – so please slow down when passing others.

 As a former railway, the Northern Rivers Rail Trail is a relatively flat trail with no hills or mountains.